ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolConditionSet.rst

 -------------

-.. py:method:: evaluate(self, epoch: typing.Any) -> ICalculationToolConditionSetEvaluateResult
+.. py:method:: evaluate(self, epoch: typing.Any) -> CalculationToolConditionSetEvaluateResult
     :canonical: ansys.stk.core.vgt.ICalculationToolConditionSet.evaluate

     Return an array of results of evaluating continuously varying condition metrics, one for each condition in the set, at the specified time, used for detecting condition crossings.